 There may be many different potential parties to a claim involving a truck accident.
 Like the example of the Santa Fe garbage trucks, an employer may become a party if they negligently overlook routine maintenance issues.
 Additionally, an operator of a truck might find himself or herself liable if they did not use reasonable care.
 Finally, another driver on the road or a pedestrian may have had a role to pay in the crash.

 Because of the complexity of the potential parties, types of claims and injuries, it is important to contact an attorney experienced in claims involving truck accidents.
-The Law Offices of Samuel I. Kane in Las Cruces, New Mexico has that experience and is willing to provide a free consultation to victims of truck accidents.
+The Law Office of Samuel I. Kane in Las Cruces, New Mexico has that experience and is willing to provide a free consultation to victims of truck accidents.
 It is necessary to begin the legal process as soon as possible to ensure that you get the representation that you deserve.
 Please call (575) 526-5263 today!